Financial Survey: Cronos Group (CRON) vs. The Competition

 |2.33

-Cronos Group currently has a consensus target price of $9.83, suggesting a potential upside of 74.66%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 94.49%.
-Given Cronos Group’s competitors higher probable upside, analysts plainly believe Cronos Group has less favorable growth aspects than its competitors.
+Cronos Group presently has a consensus target price of $9.56, indicating a potential upside of 57.54%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 69.89%.
+Given Cronos Group’s rivals stronger consensus rating and higher possible upside, analysts plainly believe Cronos Group has less favorable growth aspects than its rivals.

-This table compares Cronos Group and its competitors revenue, earnings per share and valuation.

 Profitability

-This table compares Cronos Group and its competitors’ net margins, return on equity and return on assets.
+This table compares Cronos Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins